 If the "PDUSetHandling" feature is supported, the NF service consumer may provide PDU set related QoS information as specified in clauses 4.2.2.39.

+If the "PowerSaving" feature is supported, the NF service consumer may provide UL and/or DL traffic periodicity and/or DL protocol description as described in clause 4.2.2.42.